saurabharora80/self-assessment-api/public/api/conf/1.0/docs/self-employment.md

-This section allows API developer to provide data relating to the taxpayer's business(es) that is required to perform a tax calculation.
-The taxpayer's businesses may already be known to HMRC as per the subscription process.
+This section allows software packages to provide sole trader's financial data for each of their self-employment businesses, including but not limited to income, expense, allowances etc. for a specified tax year (based on the accounting period of the business) so that the taxpayer can meet their self-employment obligations and/or retrieve their obligations.

-Here, the developer can provide:
+Here, a software package can provide:

 * Business Income (e.g. turnover)
 * Business Expenses (total & disallowable by type of expense, e.g. travel costs)